norvig/paip-lisp/docs/chapter7.md

 Make sure you handle special characters properly:

 (a)  The price of a radio is 69.70 dollars.
-If this price is 15% less than the marked The number of soldiers the Russians have is one half of the number of guns
+If this price is 15% less than the marked price, find the marked price.

 (b)  The number of soldiers the Russians have is one half of the number of guns they have.
 The number of guns they have is 7000.